RefatHex/Automatic-PDF-to-Audiobook/README.md

 # Audiobook Generator

-This project is a simple Audiobook Generator built using Python and Streamlit.
+This project is a simple Audiobook Generator From PDF built using Python and Streamlit.
 It allows users to upload a PDF file, which is then converted into an audio file, providing an easy way to listen to the contents of the PDF.

 ## Technologies Used